teegre/ylight-suite/README.md

 A. YLIGHT utility to control Yeelight® bulbs
 B. YSUNLIGHT set color temperature to time of the day

-*Depends on: bash, coreutils, curl, jq, openbsd-netcat*
+*Depends on: bash, coreutils, curl, jq, openbsd-netcat, socat*

 ## Installation